 Real Estate Investment Trusts (REITs)

-REITS are entities structured as corporations that purchase real estate or interests in real estate.
-Essentially, these corporations pool money form investors, and buy real estate assets.
+REITs are entities structured as corporations that purchase real estate or interests in real estate.
+Essentially, these corporations pool money from investors and buy real estate assets.

 In order to maintain REIT status (not subject to double taxation), they must pass through 90% of their earnings to their investors.